Guide to Medical Coding Certification

 Prerequisites for CMC Certification

 Before completing the CPC exam, applicants should have at least one year of professional experience in medical coding.
 PMI offers an introductory course called Principles of Coding for inexperienced coders.
-Although PMI offers preparatory courses for the CMC exam, those courses are not a prerequisite for taking the CMC exam.
+Although PMI provides preparatory courses for the CMC exam, those courses are not a prerequisite for taking the CMC exam.

 Certifying Exam Details – CMC